vroomanj/SwarmSpawner/README.md

 **SwarmSpawner** enables [JupyterHub](https://github.com/jupyterhub/jupyterhub)
 to spawn single user notebook servers in Docker Services.

+This is a MODIFIED version of the original [cassinyio/SwarmSpawner](https://github.com/cassinyio/SwarmSpawner).

+Modifications include:
+- Removal of the hashing of usernames.
+Each spawned service will now be named after the user who owns it.
+This improves compatibility with images used by the DockerSpawner/SystemUserSpawner from [jupyterhub/dockerspawner](https://github.com/jupyterhub/dockerspawner).
+- Added `{username}` support to mount point targets.
+Previously, only a mount's source could include `{username}`.
+- Added `{username}` support to notebook_dir config parameter.
+- Added workdir (optional) to container_spec config parameter.
+The workdir also supports the {username} magic.
+This currently defaults to the notebook_dir if notebook_dir is specified.
+Previously, a system user container spawned by SwarmSpawner would open to the location specified by `JUPYTER_SERVER_ROOT`.
+  `JUPYTER_SERVER_ROOT` (whether intended or not) gets set to the last `WORKDIR` declared in a Dockerfile.
+The value of workdir overrides notebook_dir for the directory your notebook opens.
+I wasn't sure if there were other reasons one might want to set a separate notebook_dir.
+Perhaps the appropriate behavior is to always set the workdir to the value of notebook_dir.

 More info about Docker Services [here](https://docs.docker.com/engine/reference/commandline/service_create/).

 ## Prerequisites